sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The Stamina rules described above are known as "Lucky Mode".
-Those rules allow the players to lean on luck at the beginning of the game, because the "worse cards" of the Deckahedron can end up in the *Exhaustion pile*, shifting the odds to increase a player's chances to succeed at moves.
+Those rules allow the players to lean on luck at the beginning of the game, because the "worse cards" of the Deckahedron might end up in the *Exhaustion pile*, shifting the odds to increase a player's chances to succeed at moves.

 During longer campaigns, players will have the choice to switch to "Heroic Mode", sacrificing their potential to get lucky for more knowledge and control over their outcomes.

-Characters have 10 Stamina points.
+In "Heroic Mode" characters have 10 Stamina points.
 These points are represented by cards in your Deckahedron with a Stamina symbol

 ![Cards with and without Stamina symbol](images/with_without_stamina.png){ width=2.5inch }